BryanKoo/english-word-translation/README.md

 Two types of homographs are homonym and heteronym, distinguished by the prononciation.
 An example of homonym is tire and an example of heteronym is desert.
 A polyseme is a word or phrase with different, but related senses.
-Offline dictionaries usually have sepereted entry for homographs and united entry for polysemes.
+Offline dictionaries have sepereted entry for homographs and united entry for polysemes.
-But some online dictionaries like Wiktionary do not follow this policy, it has only one entry for homograph.
+But some online dictionary like Wiktionary does not follow this policy, it has only one entry for homograph.
-Our dictinary follow the policy of offline dictionaries because of the data structure.
+Our dictinary follow the same policy as offline dictionaries because it is better for vocabulary learning.
-It is assumed that manual task will done to handle the difference of Homograph policy.
+It is assumed that the difference of Homograph policy is post-processed manually.

 ## Software Requiremants
 * Language utilities for the native/foreign language (Japanese, English)